Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 - Getting suggestions for other phrases that it might be easier to rank for.

-Once you have this data you can then make a decision as to what keywords — and by extension inventory — are going to work best for your dropshipping business, and optimize your online store around the relevant phrases.
+Once you have this data you can then make a decision as to what keywords — and by extension inventory — are going to work best for your dropshipping business, and optimize your online store’s content for the relevant phrases.

-To understand more about all this, take a look at the video below — this walks you through the process of performing simple keyword research.
+To understand how all this works, take a look at the video below — it walks you through the basic process.
+You can also read our keyword research guide.

-Tip: if you’d like to try Semrush for free, for a limited time you can grab an extended 14-day trial here (the standard trial lasts just 7 days).
+💡 Tip: if you’d like to try Semrush for free, for a limited time you can grab an extended 14-day trial of the platform here (the standard trial lasts just 7 days).

 Google Trends